Our CBD clinic will be relocated to our Box Hill clinic from 28 May 2026. Learn more.

 Dr Lona Brown

 Dr Lona Brown (she/her) is a General Practitioner and Medical Educator.
 She is a Fellow of the Royal Australian College of General Practitioners and has a Diploma in Obstetrics and Gynaecology.
-Lona uses her experience and strong focus in sexual and reproductive health to coordinate the IUD, Women’s Reproductive and Sexual Health and Contraception courses.
+Lona uses her experience and strong focus in sexual and reproductive health to coordinate the IUD, Introduction to Sexual History Taking and Contraception courses.
 Her dedication to teaching health professionals includes one-on-one training and group courses, all aimed at enhancing community services.

 Sarah Harwood